Employee benefits for a thriving workplace

 Moreover, the same study found that employees highly value Life Assurance as a benefit, with 78% of respondents stating that access to Life Assurance positively impacts their perception of their employer.
 This indicates that offering Life Assurance not only provides financial security but also contributes to employee satisfaction and engagement, ultimately fostering a positive employer-employee relationship.

-There are tax advantages as well for employers (as the cost can be offset against profits to help reduce corporation tax) and employees (usually payable tax free outside of the estate).
+There are tax advantages as well for employers (as the cost can be offset against profits to help reduce their corporation tax bill) and employees (with benefits usually payable tax free outside of their estate).

 Dependent on staff headcount an automatic cover level is included without employees having to be medically assessed and the costing process is normally simplified with staff data just needing to be provided once a year.
-The pricing is normally determined primarily by whether there are any long term absentees and then the amount of cover required, scheme demographics, claims history, overseas business travel and the nature/location of the business.
-Many employers often provide a lump sum for their employees based on 4 x Salary but generally a range of multiples can be used and a further option is a set (flat) amount.
+The pricing is normally determined primarily by whether there are any long-term absentees and then the amount of cover required, scheme demographics, claims history, overseas business travel and the nature/location of the employer.

 In conclusion, Life Assurance is a valuable component of a comprehensive benefits package that demonstrates an employer’s commitment to employee well-being and financial security.